bvenkatr/personal-os/README.md

 			docker run -it -v /data/src:/test/src nginx:1.7

 ####Volumes in Dockerfile
+	Get the content for this from docker getting started videos

 ####Uses of volumes
 	1. De-couple the data that is stored from the container which created the data